 Find more ideas, samples, and lessons for second-grade learners at: https://static.wixie.com/edu/second-grade

 1. Brainstorm signs of spring

 Regardless of the current weather outside on the vernal equinox, what are the signs of spring in your area?
 Search "spring" or "cluster" at your Wixie home page, add what you see (or even hear, smell, taste, and feel) this spring to each petal. (template)

 Create your own super hero!
 What powers will they have?
 How will they help people?
 Where did they and their powers come from?
 If you need a bit of direction to get started, search "superhero" in Wixie to find a Superhero ID card. (template)

 3. Create an animal alliteration

 Create an amazing animal alliteration - a short sentence in the noun–verb–noun format, such as “Birds build bubbles.”
-Use Wixie's paint tools to illustrate and record your voice to narrate your sentence.
+Use the paint tools in Wixie to illustrate and record your voice to narrate your sentence. (template)

 4. Create a collage

 Add images to a blank Wixie page to represent something.
 For example, you could represent events in story or your day or even things you see during a particular season.